dottjt/plastic/chapters/05-neighbour.md

 She walked me out to the front, waving with a smitten smile attached to her face, as I left her apartment in a giddy of infatuation.
 Maria was her name.
 As beautiful as beauty could be.

 I recieve another text from Milo.
 This time an image.
 Transparent red lace.
+Trim embellish.
 Pure white skin.
 An exercise of pre-cum on this Sunday afternoon.

 ## Scene 1 END